Posted by ICON School on Jun 6, 2023 1:55:43 PM

 When students must spend a lot of time on their computers to do their schoolwork, it's easy to get distracted by other stuff they find online.
 Everyone has fallen into a rabbit hole online, looking at more and more pages to answer questions and learn more about something.
 This can be one of the biggest distractions.
-A student may keep several windows open so that he can check email and chat with friends while the class may be in session.
+A student may keep several windows open so that they can check email and chat with friends while the class may be in session.
 Even though students like to believe they can multitask and have various tabs or conversations going on, doing so leads to distractibility when you're trying to get work done.